 Nike Magista Onda Soleplate

 The Magista Onda has the same TPU stud construction as the more expensive Magista Orden, however that is where the soleplate similarities stop.
 Unlike the other Obra II, Opus II and the Orden – which all have a clear outsole, the Onda has a solid Black (or white) base which blends into the coloured tip studs.

-Although this may not play a huge amount of difference in your performance on the pitch, we have to the say the clear soleplate is a little more ascetically pleasing on the eye, although for a budget football boot, Nike have done a great job with the Onda.
+Although this may not play a huge amount of difference in your performance on the pitch, we have to the say the clear soleplate is a little more ascetically pleasing to the eye, although, for a budget football boot, Nike has done a great job with the Onda.